Johayon/BGD-Work/README.md

 BGD-Work
 ========

-Codes et Travaux réalisés lors de la formation BGD à Télécom ParisTech.
+Big Data work created during the mastere BGD at Telecom ParisTech.

-- Shavadoop : une version de wordcount distribuée sur un reseau par ssh.
+- Shavadoop : a version of WordCount distributed through ssh.

+- Data Visualization : a visualization of the population in france using Processing.